It’s used for cooking, transportation, and heat. Wars have been fought just to control small portions of it…

 Of course, tightening global supply will ensure that there will be demand for the light, sweet Texas tea.

-I fully expect crude prices to march higher throughout 2020.
+I fully expect crude prices to march higher throughout the rest of the year, if not the decade.

 This bullish cycle is just beginning.